haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 > [!NOTE]
 > That's `localSigningKey`, not `signingkey`.
 It's a custom config key I made up, and the difference matters.
 More on that in a moment.

 So far, so standard.
-Sitting at any one of these machines, `git commit` triggers a Touch ID prompt and produces a signed commit.
+Sitting at any one of these machines, `git commit` triggers a Touch ID prompt (or on my MacBook Neo, which lacks Touch ID, a double-click on my Apple Watch) and produces a signed commit.
 The interesting part is what happens when nobody is sitting at the machine.

 ## The Problem with Being Remote